MazenZohiry/MazenZohiry/README.md

 - 🔭 I’m currently working on accelerating the world's transition to sustainable energy
 - 🌱 I’m always learning about Aerodynamics & Computational Modeling
+- :mag:	Some repos around side and school projects.
+Take a look around!
 - 📫 Feel free to reach me on [Linkedin](https://www.linkedin.com/in/mzohiry)

 <!--